 With the clocks going back, now is the time to reset your bedtime routine.
 Here at Holland & Barrett, we believe that relaxation and a good night's sleep should be accessible for all.

-Whether you’re struggling to get to sleep, find it difficult to stay asleep, wake up feeling exhausted and just can’t shake it or if you simply just want to relax, we want to help you find the best natural and effective solution that suits you.
+Whether you’re struggling to get to sleep, find it difficult to stay asleep, wake up feeling exhausted and just can’t shake it or if you simply just want to relax, we want to help you find the best ways to supplement your bedtime routine.

 We need good quality sleep to thrive in all aspects of life.
-Regular high-quality sleep gives us the energy we need to tackle each day, as well as helping to:
+Regular high-quality sleep gives us the energy we need to tackle each day, as well as promotes positive mental wellbeing.

 Therefore, it is so important to prioritise your sleep, which is what we aim to help you achieve with our sleep and relaxation hub.

 Wondering why or how you could improve on your current habits?
 Here’s our complete guide to achieving a healthy morning routine.

 We’ve put together this guide to help you discover melatonin-rich foods and other effective foods and drinks for sleep, plus the science behind how they work.

 Can’t sleep?
 You’re not alone.
 Read on to find out more about how you can sleep better.

 Are you not getting enough sleep every night?
 Do you keep waking up all of the time?
 According to the NHS, one in three of UK citizens don’t get enough sleep.